gocelestial/Celestial/README.md

 - Be as spec-compliant as possible.
 - Look good and support system-based dark mode.
-- Make self-hosting  as easy as configuring environment variables followed up `docker-compose up`.
+- Make self-hosting as easy as configuring environment variables followed by `docker-compose up`.
 - Make IndieWeb accessible to less technically inclined folks.
 - To make something useful for myself and others while I figure out and learn backend content.